 3. Definition of wrongdoing

-that could be of public interest.
-Wrongdoing includes, but is not limited to, any actual or
+Wrongdoing means any serious conduct that could have a negative impact on the Company’s business, operations or working environment or any other serious conduct that could be of public interest.
+Wrongdoing includes, but is not limited to, any actual or suspected:

 (i) violation of laws (whether civil or criminal) and regulations;